 Rigo Cheneau & Therapy

 An effective combination—Schroth Physical Therapy in conjunction with the Rigo Cheneau Brace can help with curves.
-We are pleased to offer our clients in-house Schroth Certified Physical Therapy.
-This regime, unique to scoliosis patients, addresses the rotation and side-bending components of scoliosis through breathing, muscle synergy, stretching, posture and education.
+We collaborate with area Schroth physical therapists to provide this added treatment for our patients.
+The Schroth therapy regime, unique to scoliosis patients, addresses the rotation and side-bending components of scoliosis through breathing, muscle synergy, stretching, posture, and education.
 Dr. Cheneau personally worked with the pioneers of this method, the mother-daughter team of Katharina Schroth and Christa Lehnert-Schroth, in Germany in the 1970s and applied their concepts to his bracing techniques.
 The Schroth method is endorsed by the Scoliosis Research Society.

 Luke Stikeleather and our team create Rigo Cheneau braces to address each patient’s unique curves.
 Each patient helps create the look of the brace as part of the customization process—choosing from fun colors and patterns (sporty, trendy, or neutral) that suit each patient’s unique personality.
 We believe that, by taking ownership of the design, our patients will be more inclined to wear the brace as directed.